 If you have an utilities emergency, outside of our regular business hours, you may call our office at (419) 823-1911.
-During or after the initial greeting message, simply push 4 and you will taken to Extension 4.
+During or after the initial greeting message, simply press 8.
 After the message you may leave a detailed explanation of your problem and the best way to contact you.
 Your information will be automatically forwarded by our voice mail system to our Village Administrator.
 Contact will be made with you as soon as possible.
 If the message advises you that we are already aware of an outage, there is no need to leave a message.

 We have a policy that addresses hardship extension requests.
 Residents are limited to the number of requests they can make and all extension request must be received in writing.
 We will not grant extension requests over the phone.
 You must make arrangements to meet with the Utility Clerk regarding your requests.